RedishFish/RegressionExpert/README.md

 ## Notes for forking to Code Editor
 A few steps need to be followed for the code to work:
-- Change index.js import statements
+- Change index.js import statements according to the comments
 - Have Node.js installed and connected to your code editor
-- Run the command `npm install express sqlite3 ejs` And you should be set!
+- Run the command `npm install express sqlite3 ejs` to install necessary libraries And you should be set!

 ## About